 Let me start off by saying I am not a doctor or a dietitian.
-I had one class in nutrition in college which hardly qualifies me to recommend any eating program, much less a 5 day fast.
+I had one class in nutrition in college, which hardly qualifies me to recommend any eating program, much less a 5 day fast.
 However, I’ve always had a keen interest in nutrition and diet, and particularly, the effects of diet on health and well-being.
-I wrote a paper for a graduate level class in bioethics on the pursuit of longevity by scientists around the world.
+I wrote a paper for a graduate-level class in bioethics on the pursuit of longevity by scientists around the world.
 Interestingly, the only proven method of extending life that scientists had discovered so far was fairly extreme fasting.
 Since most of us would rather live shorter lives than go hungry 24/7, the focus of many researchers has been on how to mimic the effects of fasting on the body without the long-term food deprivation.

-One team of researchers I ran across while writing my paper were at the University of Southern California (USC).
+One team of researchers I ran across while writing my paper was at the University of Southern California (USC).
 At the USC Longevity Institute, they were working on dieting regimens that could trigger the same reaction in the body as fasting did.
-When they released a news story that got a 30 second mention on Good Morning America, it immediately caught my attention.
+When they released a news story that got a 30-second mention on Good Morning America, it immediately caught my attention.
 I followed up with a Google search and found more extensive articles on their findings.

-The study, which was published in the journal Cell Metabolism and funded by the National Institute on Aging, reported that participants who fasted for just five days a month for three months had reduced risk factors for an amazing range of issues such as, slowing down aging, boosting the immune system and cutting the risk of heart disease and cancer.
+The study, which was published in the journal Cell Metabolism and funded by the National Institute on Aging, reported that participants who fasted for just five days a month for three months experienced a range of benefits such as, slowing down aging, boosting the immune system and cutting the risk of heart disease and cancer.
 Impressive, but keep in mind it was a very small number of participants – only 19.
 Still, it was so promising that the team at USC were seeking to get approval from the Food and Drug Administration so that the eating plan could be recommended for patients.

-*You’ll notice that the article reports more calories allowed on the first day of the diet – 1,090 with higher fat percentage.
-You could mimic by eating a side of veggies sauteed in fat for lunch in addition to the soup on the first day of the diet.
+*You’ll notice that the article reports more calories allowed on the first day of the diet – 1,090 with a higher fat percentage.
+You could mimic by adding a half of an avocado for lunch in addition to the soup on the first day of the diet.
 One other item you may want to add on day two through five is an energy drink that can replace electrolytes your body is losing on the restricted calories.
 Powerade Zero is a good choice.

-My husband, who is considerably overweight, and myself started following this plan right after the study came out.
+My husband, who is considerably overweight, and I started following this plan right after the study came out.
 We followed the program for seven months.
 So what were the results?

 There are some other added benefits of the program.
 If you are not big on eating vegetables, you might learn to love them after eating them for five days in large quantities, as my husband has.
 You may also find the diet a good way to kick off a new eating plan for long term weight loss.
 There are studies that show people losing weight quickly upfront tend to be more successful long term.